 Looking for great trophy Nyala hunting in South Africa?
 Nyala hunting is one of our specialties and we offer some of the best trophy Nyala hunting in all of South Africa.

 What is the average cost of an Nyala hunting safari in South Africa?
-For the 2018 hunting season, our trophy fee for Nyala is $2,500.
-They are also included in our “Spiral Horn Antelope” hunting package at a discount.
+For the 2020 hunting season, our trophy fee for Nyala is $2,500.

 Contact us today to book your Nyala hunting safari in South Africa.